Obtaining Consent From a Study Participant

 In-person on site

-If a subject is on-site, tap the Handoff button in the upper right corner to enter handoff mode.
-Then select the desired subject in the resulting list, and handoff to the subject.
+If a subject is on-site, tap the Handoff button in the upper right corner to enter handoff mode, select the desired subject in the resulting list, and handoff to the subject.

 The system allows for participants to bypass electronic consent and use an external process - typically paper consent.